ETC-UA/LeafAreaIndex.jl/README.md

 The `segments` function can further split these ring pixels in n segments (eg. for clumping calculation).
 It returns a vector with n elements, each again a vector with the segment pixels.

 For the *gapfraction*, we suggest (see online documentation) to use the contact frequencies $K(\theta_V) = -\ln[T(\theta_v)] \cos\theta_V$ for LAI inversion calculations, with $T$ the gapfraction and $\theta_V$ the view angle.
-The input N determines the number of rings between view angles θ1 and θ2 for a polimg with a certain treshold.
+The input N determines the number of rings between view angles θ1 and θ2 for a polar image with a certain threshold.
 The function returns a vector with angle edges of the rings, the weighted average midpoint angle for each ring and the contact frequency for each ring.

     θedges, θmid, K = contactfreqs(polimg, θ1, θ2, N, thresh)